 Perhaps you’re going through a stressful time, or you have a history of trauma.
 Perhaps you struggle with chronic pain or illness*.
 Or maybe you just feel distant from the people around you, and notice that you aren’t getting enough healthy touch in your everyday life.
 Even if you have a great group of family and friends to support you, sometimes you just want someone safe and non-judgmental to be with you and focus on your needs.
 I provide that through platonic touch in the form of professional snuggling.

 * I’m aware that many folks with chronic pain and illness can experience extreme chemical sensitivity.
 Because of this, I never use any chemical fragrances or products.
 I also ask that my clients refrain from using cigarettes and chemical fragrances/products.

 Meet your cuddler first

 Perhaps you are interested in therapeutic cuddling, but would like to meet first to see if it might be a good fit?
 Let’s meet for a 20-minute tea and talk at the Pekoe on Alpine. 🙂

 10 hours prepaid package

-"I like the fact that Bear is so knowledgable about trauma and attachment woundings because of her training and experience working as a psychotherapist.
-I have a hard time feeling safe with people, so it has been really healing to be able to receive touch in a safe environment with Bear." – M. T.
+"I like the fact that River is so knowledgable about trauma and attachment woundings because of her training and experience working as a psychotherapist.
+I have a hard time feeling safe with people, so it has been really healing to be able to receive touch in a safe environment with her." – M. T.